isaudits/scripts/README.md

 -------------------------------------------------------------------------------

-Many of these scripts were authored by others and may or may not contain modifications.
+A handful of these scripts were authored by others and may or may not contain modifications.

 Copyright info and credits have been maintained where applicable.